 2018 JB3 orbits the sun every 206 days (0.56 years), coming as close as 0.48 AU and reaching as far as 0.88 AU from the sun.
-Based on its brightness and the way it reflects light, 2018 JB3 is probably between 0.803 to 1.795 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 2018 JB3 is probably between 0.781 to 1.746 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the Golden Gate Bridge.

 2018 JB3's orbit is 0.14 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 2018 JB3 has 15 close approaches predicted in the coming decades:

 |July 9, 2097||20,678,867||19.500|

 |July 5, 2123||25,727,721||19.956|